H.R. 492: Saving the Civil Service Act

 1

-The bill says competitive-service jobs can only be moved into excepted-service schedules A through E as those schedules existed on September 30, 2020, shutting the door on creating a new category like Schedule F.
+Competitive-service jobs can only be moved into the excepted-service categories A through E that existed on September 30, 2020, shutting the door on creating a new category like Schedule F.

 2